medhatassm/Ekko/Readme.md

 # Ekko Website Template

-On this website, I am gonna share everything about my life.
+On this website, I am going to share everything about my life.
 Books I am reading, Games I am Playing, Stories and Events, it is like a portfolio but it is something a little personal.

 > [!tip]
 > This a clone project to practice my skills in CSS & HTML.